LeonLonsdale/nvim/README.md

 This is just a personal setup, and is not something I'm actively updating as a public release, unless my personal needs change.

+# Install

+Navigate to your nvim config directory

+On Mac that is `~/.config`

+Using the Git CLI:

+`git clone git@github.com:LeonLonsdale/nvim.git`

+Using GH CLI:

+`gh repo clone LeonLonsdale/nvim`

 # Bindings

 Leader is set to <space>.